 The map on the reverse side shows the access points and trail system on the public lands.
 The main access points are at the Museum of Ontario Archaeology and the Elsie Perrin Williams Estate.

 The 10.6 km of trails follow both sides of the creek (see map on reverse).
 The terrain is rolling with several steep climbs.

 The managed trails are marked with yellow blazes on the trees.
 Several small bridges and stairwells have been constructed over wet or steep terrain.
 Care must be taken when the water is high or the trail is wet.

-The wooded slopes and river have been used by Aboriginal peoples for thousands of years.
+The wooded slopes and creek have been used by Aboriginal peoples for thousands of years.
 Over 500 years ago, a Neutral (Attawandaron) village stood at the site of the Museum of Ontario Archaeology near Wonderland Road.
 European settlers logged and farmed the valley in the 19th and 20th centuries.
 The remains of a mill dam can be seen about 500 m west of Western Road.

 After 1945, the land was retired from farming and allowed to renaturalize.
 Residential development around the Medway began in 1960.

 Over the last 40 years, the lands were donated to and acquired by the City of London and the Upper Thames River Conservation Authority.
 The Elsie Perrin Williams Estate donated the first 24 ha.

 Western University and affiliated colleges own wooded land to the east of the public ESA.